Searles Lake Gem and Mineral Society

 filled

-with visions of crystals; Hanksite, Halite, Borax, Sulfohalite
+metaphysical powers of Hanksite, Halite, Borax,

-Thenardite and Trona.
+Sulfohalite, Thenardite and Trona.

 Sincerely,